python wayback machine api

 }

 We can see we need to get to the URL property.
 Now from here, we can get the snapshot URL in two ways.
-The JSON response is very simple, but there are responses that are extremely complex and in some cases malformed so you need to find another way.
+The JSON response is very simple, but some responses are extremely complex and in some cases malformed so you need to find another way.

 The other way is to convert the JSON object into a string and then match via regular expression.
 You can choose either way.
 Note there are cases where the API will not find any snapshots for a URL, so we need to use Try/Except to catch the error and report it usefully.